Mass Effect 2: Lair of the Shadow Broker: Gameplay

-Mass Effect 2: Lair of the Shadow Broker is a downloadable content pack for the 2010 action role-playing video game Mass Effect 2.
-Set after the events of the Mass Effect: Redemption comic book, it follows information broker Liara T'Soni and her efforts to find an information dealer known as the Shadow Broker.
-The player assumes the role of Commander Shepard, an elite human soldier who decides to help T'Soni in her quest.
-Ultimately, the Shadow Broker is killed and T'Soni assumes his position.
-She also mentions that she will be able to provide Shepard with more information thanks to the Broker's extensive networks.

 Lair of the Shadow Broker is split into two acts, each ending with a boss fight.
 The first act takes place in a commerce planet named Illium, also featured in the main game, while the second one takes place aboard the Shadow Broker's spaceship.
 Although most of the gameplay involves squad-based combat and interacting with non-player characters, the first act features a chase scene where the player must control a high-speed vehicle through the skies of Illium for a brief period.
-At one point in the game, T'Soni joins Shepard's squad, offering a different set of combat abilities and powers.
+At one point in the game, T'Soni joins Shepard's squad, offering a different set of combat abilities and powers than the base game's squad members.
 The relationship between Shepard and T'Soni can vary depending on whether they were romantically involved in the original Mass Effect.

 After completing Lair of the Shadow Broker, the Shadow Broker's spaceship is available for the player to explore.
 Inside the ship, the player may use several terminals with different functions.
 Some terminals show surveillance footage, dossiers on Shepard's squad members, and a video archive which contains clips taken from around the Milky Way galaxy, where the main game takes place.
 Additionally, the player may purchase mining manifests which are useful to mark mineral-rich planets on the game's galaxy map, and invest credits in various mini-missions which allow the player to receive upgrades and resources from the Shadow Broker's contacts.
 Lair of the Shadow Broker also includes several in-game upgrades, which allow the player to enhance certain aspects of the game's weapons and armor, as well as five achievements.